splunk/observability-workshop/content/en/other/hpa/6-setup-hpa.md

 {{% notice title="Workshop Questions" style="tip" icon="question" %}}

-1. How many pods are now in a running state?
+1. How many pods are now running?

 2. How many are pending?